pfoo360/Campfire/README.md

 # Improvements

 - Store images in cloud storage rather than locally in client/src/upload
+- Better method to determine if a file is/is not an image (currently we are just checking if the file ends in .jpg or .png)
 - Lazy load images and story cards for better UX
 - More error handling for better UX
 - Have users perform an email confirmation during registration